Michael Lington: Touring

 Lington has toured regularly his entire career, averaging 60-80 shows per year.
-In recent years, from 2010 to 2013, Lington joined Michael Bolton on tour as his opening act & special guest.
+From 2010 to 2013, Lington joined Michael Bolton on tour as his opening act & special guest.
 Lington and Bolton performed over 350 shows together in more than 40 countries.
 Venues on the tour included Royal Albert Hall, Sydney Opera House, Universal Amphitheatre, and the Kuwaiti Embassy in Washington, D.C. (where they performed for President Bill Clinton).

 In February 2016, Barry Manilow invited Lington to join his "One Last Time" arena tour.
 Lington opened the show and joined Manilow on the song "Brooklyn Blues" during the headliner's main set.
 In April 2018, it was announced that Michael Lington will join Barry Manilow once again as his opening act starting June 8 at Wolf Trap in Vienna, Virginia.

 In Nov.
 2016, Lington performed for the Memphis Music Hall Of Fame ceremony, honoring 2016 inductee, (Memphis saxophonist) Charles Lloyd.
 Stax Records soul singer William Bell and Snoop Dogg also performed at the induction ceremony.

-In September 2019, it was announced that Lington would join the Dave Koz and Friends; Gifts Of The Season Christmas tour alongside Koz, Jonathan Butler, Melissa Manchester and Chris Walker.
-The tour will travel across the U.S. between November 29 and December 23, 2019.
+In December 2019, Lington joined the Dave Koz and Friends; Gifts Of The Season Christmas tour alongside Koz, Jonathan Butler, Melissa Manchester and Chris Walker.
+The tour traveled across the U.S. between November 29 and December 23, 2019.

-Lington is signed to the Agency for the Performing Arts (APA) for worldwide representation and has a publishing administration deal with Kobalt Music Publishing.
-He is an ASCAP songwriter/publisher and a 20-year voting member of the Recording Academy (NARAS).
-He is a Yamaha Saxophone, Vandoren reeds, Westone audio and Sennheiser performing artist.

 Lington was nominated for International Instrumentalist of the Year at the 2009 Canadian Smooth Jazz Awards.

-Musical style

-Lington's style has been described as "soulful and authentic."
-He plays alto, tenor and soprano sax, although he favors the alto sax for his solo projects.
+Lington is signed to Reliant Talent Agency for worldwide representation and has a publishing administration deal with Kobalt Music Publishing.
+He is an ASCAP songwriter/publisher and a 25-year voting member of the Recording Academy (NARAS).
+He is a Yamaha Saxophone and Vandoren reeds performing artist.

 Personal life

-Lington manages his own wine company, Lington Wines, which is based in California's central Paso Robles region, as well as a cigar company, Michael Lington Cigars, which manufactures its product in Honduras.
-He has served as a cigar columnist for Wine and Jazz magazine.
-He was married to Shivaune Field from 2007 to 2013.
+Lington lives in Southern California and is married to Keri Murphy.
+They have 2 children, Landon and Lauren.